emptier-lab/emptier-lab/readme.md

 ## About Me

-I'm passionate developer who can make functional scripts and applications.
+I'm passionate developer who can make scripts and applications.
 My work spans from Discord bots to web applications, with a focus on JavaScript, Lua, and HTML/CSS.

-## Current Projects

-**None**

-**Active Development** - Working on scripts and web apps.

-## Technical Stack

-**Languages:** JavaScript, Lua, HTML/CSS, Python
-**Tools:** Git, Node.js, VS Code, Zed

 ## Recent Activity